How To Kickstart Your Day With A Kids Morning Checklist

-- refusing to get out of the car
+- efusing to get out of the car

 Etc etc., but mostly it’s all the above, every single morning, that’s life with kids!

 Not much I’m afraid!
-Yes, you heard it nothing!
-We can do nothing to get these little people of ours to be more responsive to our many orders to get them out of the door; this will only fall into place as they get out of this ridiculously stubborn phase things do get somewhat easier,
+Yes, you heard it right there’s not much we can do to get these little people of ours to be more responsive and compliant to our many orders to get them out of the door.
+Kids are kids and as they get out of this ridiculously stubborn phase things do get somewhat easier,

-But, we can, however, smooth out the wrinkles in our morning routine to try to get us into a place to have the time and patience to face these tantrum filled mornings head on, a sort of head start on the kids!
+We can smooth out the wrinkles in our mornings to help to get ourselves into a position where we have both the time and the patience to face these tantrum filled mornings head on, it’s a sort of head start on the kids!

 I mean everything!